10 Configuring and Administering Oracle Connection Manager

 Note:

 The parameter WALLET_LOCATION is deprecated for use with Oracle Database 23ai for the Oracle Database server.
-It is not deprecated for use with the Oracle Database client.
+It is not deprecated for use with the Oracle Database client or listener.

 For Oracle Database server, Oracle recommends that you use the WALLET_ROOT system parameter instead of using WALLET_LOCATION.